 What is branding design?

-What are the elements of great branding design?
+What makes great branding design?

 Logo